Rocky and Diamond

 - Panting but not interested in water, or hot, can be a sign of fear, anxiety, or stress.

 - Combination of the ears positioned low and out to the side and the pet’s brows down or furrowed can be seen with anxiety or worry.
 This can often occur with other postures such as lowering the head and neck, and keeping the mouth closed.
-Be aware that lowering the head, neck, and ears can also be a sign of assertiveness or aggression in really tense situations, so assess what else is happening in the environment.
+Be aware that lowering the head, neck, and ears can also be a sign of assertiveness or aggression in really tense situations, so assess what else is happening.

 - Creeping around or moving slowly when walking can be a sign of fear or anxiety.
 It is frequently a diffusive signal.
 This type of walking can also be a hunting maneuver, such as if a dog has spotted potential prey.
 Moving away quickly and darting around is also a sign of anxiety or fear.